tobolovskaya/foodies-app/frontend/README.md

 - Social connections between users
 - Favorites management

+### Environment Variables

+The base URL of the API is configured via the `VITE_API_URL` environment variable.
+See `.env.example` for the default value used in development.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.